 Weston Disorderly Conduct Lawyer

-Weston Police frequently make arrests for disorderly conduct under CGS 53a-182.
+Weston Police frequently make arrests for Disorderly Conduct under Connecticut General Statutes § 53a-182.
 Many people would be surprised to learn how easy it is to get arrested for Disorderly Conduct.
-Though this crime is not as serious as a violent felony charge, the impact of a disorderly conduct arrest can cause serious problems for you and your family.
+Though this crime is not as serious as a violent felony charge, the impact of a Disorderly Conduct arrest can cause serious problems for you and your family.

 Potential penalties include hefty fines and a short jail sentence.
 In addition, the arrest and possible conviction become a matter of public record that could impact employment, housing opportunities and online reputation searches.

-If you have been arrested for disorderly conduct, then contact a Weston disorderly conduct lawyer who can guide you through the court process to reach the best result possible based on the circumstances of your case.
+If you have been arrested for Disorderly Conduct, contact a Weston Disorderly Conduct lawyer who can guide you through the court process to reach the best result possible based on the circumstances of your case.
 A capable domestic violence attorney could pursue the best possible outcome for you.

 How Does the Law Define Disorderly Conduct?

 Disorderly Conduct is a sort of catch-all law.
 Police officers may cite this law when they feel that a person is disturbing the peace, threatening to disrupt public life, or simply being a nuisance.

 According to Connecticut General Statutes § 53a-182, people may commit Disorderly Conduct in a variety of ways.
 These include:

 - Blocking traffic of motor vehicles or pedestrians

 - Disturbing a meeting or assembly without legal authority